mapr/mapr-demos/spark_music_demo/README.md

 To run the demo, perform the following steps:

 0) Check that prerequisites are satisified on all MapR nodes.
-Specifically, ensure that Spark and PySpark are installled as well as the HappyBase Python package.
+Specifically, ensure that Spark and PySpark are installled as well as the HappyBase and numpy Python packages.
 Also be sure to install the mapr-hbasethrift package on at least one node, this is the node you should use in the scripts (i.e. for connecting with happybase).

 1) Create the MapR-DB tables required for storing the data.
 You will need three tables:  cust_table, agg_table, live_table.